Richard, 6th Prince of Sayn-Wittgenstein-Berleburg

 Richard, 6th Prince of Sayn-Wittgenstein-Berleburg (Richard Casimir Karl August Robert Konstantin; 29 October 1934 – 13 March 2017) was the head of the House of Sayn-Wittgenstein-Berleburg and husband of Princess Benedikte of Denmark.

 Early life

 Richard Casimir Karl August Robert Konstantin was the eldest son and child of Gustav Albrecht, 5th Prince of Sayn-Wittgenstein-Berleburg, a highly decorated German army officer declared missing in 1944 yet only legally declared dead in 1969, and his wife, Margareta Fouché d'Otrante, a descendant of Napoleonic statesman Joseph Fouché, Duke d'Otrante.

-Biography
+Education

 Richard was raised in Sweden with his maternal grandfather, the Duke of Otranto, at Elghammar Castle.
 He attended the boarding schools Viggbyholm and Sigtuna.